ALWAYS FAST, FREE SHIPPING ON ORDERS OVER $99

 DIY Personalized Ceramic Tile Christmas Ornaments

-I used my Silhouette Cameo and vinyl to personalize these ornaments and I love the way they turned out!
-Let me show you how to make these ornaments, and share some tricks I learned on how to make sure everything lines up straight…
+Use any Cricut cutting machine and Cricut premium permanent vinyl to personalize these ornaments.
+I love the way they turned out!
+Let me show you how to make these ornaments, and share some tricks I learned on how to make sure everything lines up straight.

 For these ornaments, I used two colors of vinyl.
 I found that putting the lighter of the two colors in the background looked better than putting the darker color in the back.